 Please click on the titles below for answers to Frequently Asked Questions

 YES.
-In order to provide the excellence in veterinary and patient care that we pride ourselves in, we have to work as a team with your regular veterinarian.
+In order to provide excellence in veterinary and patient care, we work as a team with your regular veterinarian.

 After your pets consultation and/or treatment with us, we will work closely with them to further monitor and treat any ongoing problems.
 It is therefore very important that they be involved in the referral process so that we are able to continue to work with them during your pets recovery.